Clermont Lounge: In popular culture

+Anita Rae Strange, known by her stage name Blondie, has been a dancer at the Clermont lounge since 1979.
+Blondie was the subject of the 2012 film AKA Blondie, directed by Jon Watts.

+Season 2 Episode 7 of the Travel Channel show The Layover, filmed in Atlanta and first airing in January 2013, features Anthony Bourdain and Alton Brown visiting the Clermont Lounge.

+The Clermont has been featured on an episode of Insomniac with Dave Attell, airing in February of 2002.

 Just a few months before his death of a heroin overdose, shock rocker GG Allin wrote the song "Hotel Clermont (My Whorehouse)", released as the B-side to his 1993 single "Look Into My Eyes and Hate Me", during a period spent living in Room 216 of the adjacent hotel.

-Bubba Sparxx released the track 'Claremont Lounge', which uses a different spelling but was likely in reference to the Clermont.
+Bubba Sparxxx released the track 'Claremont Lounge' in 2006, which uses a different spelling but was likely in reference to the Clermont.

-The band The Constellations; an Atlanta based band also released a track titled "Step Right Up" which references the Clermont by name.